KusumDevanath/Automating-Data-Science-with-CrewAI-Agents/README.md

 The project focuses on **regression-based predictive analytics** and showcases how tasks such as data understanding, feature preparation, model training, evaluation, and reporting can be orchestrated with minimal human intervention.

-This work is designed as a **Master’s-level project** suitable for applications to MS programs in Artificial Intelligence, Data Science, and Machine Learning in the United States.

 ---

 ## 🎯 Problem Statement